 Seek guidance from your school and other advisers, but remember you need commitment and motivation to work hard to achieve success in sixth form, so be sure they’re your subject choices and career ambitions and not those of friends, relations or others offering helpful advice.

 If you wish to discuss the range of IB or BTEC Diploma courses available at St Benedict’s, feel free to call our Sixth Form office on 01789 767030.
-Julie McCaslin (Sixth Form Administrator) or Simon Smallman (Head of Sixth Form) will be only too happy to address any questions or concerns.
+Julie McCaslin (Sixth Form Administrator) or Donna Munford (Head of Sixth Form) will be only too happy to address any questions or concerns.